 Understanding the link between social learning and other learning theories helps us to understand why it is such an effective approach.

 Through constant contact with your team, bonds develop and social learning begins to take place.
-However, with learning tech like The Academy LMS, you can facilitate this even more efficiently through social elements like ‘Clubs’ and social feeds.
+However, with learning tech like Growth Engineering LMS, you can facilitate this even more efficiently through social elements like ‘Clubs’ and social feeds.
 They enable you to engage with like-minded people and share more of your lives outside of the workplace.

 Did you know that learning in the workplace occurs in three different forms?